Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/README.md

 3. **Import the Project in Talend:**
    - Open Talend Open Studio for Big Data.
-   - create a new project.
+   - Create a new project.
-   - import the project (u downloaded) to the new project u created in talend.
+   - Import the project (you downloaded) into the new project you created in Talend.
    - Select job designs > case study > Dynamic_ETL_Oracle_to_MySQL.
-   - Create the database in Mysql.
+   - Create the necessary target database tables in MySQL.

 ## Running the ETL Job

 1. **Configure Database Connections:**
-   - u will need to modify two components (Oracle_connection,MYSQL_connection) to suit the properities like(username, hostname,database,schema,password).
+   - Modify the properties of two components (Oracle_connection and MYSQL_connection) to match your database settings, including username, hostname, database, schema, and password.

 2. **Run the ETL Job:**
    - Right-click the ETL job in the Project Explorer and select `Run`.
    - Choose the appropriate execution context, and the job will execute the migration.

-4. **Monitor and Verify:**
+3. **Monitor and Verify:**
    - Monitor the job execution for any errors or warnings.
-   - Verify the data and schema in the MySQL database to ensure successful migration.
+   - Verify the data and schema in the target database to ensure successful migration.

 ## Walkthrough Video